 Starting a website and contemplating what legal documents you need?
-The law is catching up to this newfangled thing known as the web, and legal documentation on your site is used to mitigate the risk of doing business online.
-Let’s take a look at the documentation you must have on the site as well as additional options that may come into play.
+The law is catching up to this newfangled thing known as the web.
+Given this, you need to have a lawyer draft the legal documents on your site with an eye towards mitigating risk.
+Let’s take a look at the documentation you must have on the website as well as additional options that may come into play.

 The story with the states is entirely different.
 California and many other states have developed specific legislation on privacy.
 California has eleven laws addressing the issue as I write this and is in the process of enacting more.
 The laws are tailored to apply to any site with just one member or visitors from California, which converts the state legislation into a national standard for all intent.
 Duties placed on websites under these laws include:

-- Disclosing what personal information is obtained from members,
+- Disclosing what personal information you obtain from members,

 - Disclosing how said personal information is used and disclosed to third parties,

-- Disclosing how the site handles “do not track” signals from visitors and browsers, and
+- Revealing how the site handles “do not track” signals from visitors and browsers, and

 - Providing a mechanism for minors to request the removal of posts they’ve made to the website in question.